Tarro, New South Wales: Education

 The first school in Tarro was held in the home of the Anglican Reverend Bolton in 1844.
 Around 1860, a school house was opened, opposite St Stephens' Church, on the northern side of Maitland Road.

 A Government operated public school opened in Upper Hexham in 1881.
 This eventually became Beresfield Public School.
 The original schoolhouse is now in the grounds of Beresfield Public School at 181 Anderson Drive.
 The schoolhouse is now heritage listed.
 A second public primary school was built in Tarro proper, opening in 1961.
 Tarro also has a Catholic primary school, adjoining Our Lady of Lourdes Catholic Church.

 The nearest public secondary school is Francis Greenway High School at Beresfield.
 The high school is named after convict architect Francis Greenway who was granted land in the Tarro area around 1820.

 Other facilities

-Tarro has a newsagency-general store, butcher's shop, take-away food store, petrol station, hotel and motel.
-There is also a fire station, community hall, Telstra telephone exchange, pumping station and depot belonging to the Hunter Water Corporation, electricity sub-station and a number of small churches.
+Tarro has a petrol station, butcher's shop, and motel/mobile home village.
+The Tarro Hotel closed in July 2015 and was demolished soon after.
+The local newsagent/general store has also closed as of 2024.
+There are also a fire station, community hall, Telstra telephone exchange, pumping station and depot belonging to Hunter Water, electricity sub-station and a number of small churches.
 The pumping station is heritage listed.
 Tarro Park sports ground, largely reclaimed from wetlands, has several soccer and football fields, a playground and bird ponds.

 Tarro's second smaller park, opposite the community hall on Northern avenue was resumed by the catholic school in the 2000s and fenced to prevent public access.